 Restricted Stock Shares.
 The Compensation Committee may award restricted stock shares to any participants.
 Restricted stock shares are generally payable in the form of shares of Common Stock, although restricted stock shares granted to the Chief Executive Officer may be settled in cash.
 These shares may be subject to such conditions and restrictions as the Compensation Committee may determine.
 These conditions and restrictions may include the achievement of certain performance goals (as summarized above) and/or continued employment with the Company through a specified vesting period.
-In the Compensation Otherwise due in the form of a restricted stock unit award, subject to the participant's compliance with the procedures established by the Compensation Committee and requirements of Section 409A of the Code.
+In the Compensation Committee's sole discretion, it may permit a participant to make an advance election to receive a portion of his or her future cash compensation otherwise due in the form of a restricted stock unit award, subject to the participant's compliance with the procedures established by the Compensation Committee and requirements of Section 409A of the Code.
 During the deferral period, the deferred stock awards may be credited with dividend equivalent rights.